seagle0128/doom-modeline/README.md

 ;; displayed.
 It can be an integer or a float number. `nil' means no limit."
 (setq doom-modeline-window-width-limit 85)

+;; Override attributes of the face used for padding.
+;; If the space character is very thin in the modeline, for example if a ;; variable pitch font is used there, then segments may appear unusually close.
+;; To use the space character from the `fixed-pitch' font family instead, set ;; this variable to `(list :family (face-attribute 'fixed-pitch :family))'.
+(setq doom-modeline-spc-face-overrides nil)

 ;; How to detect the project root.
 ;; nil means to use `default-directory'.
 ;; The project management packages have some issues on detecting project root.